rEflxzR/BluffMaster/README.md

 3. Enter this command - "cd frontend/ && sudo npm install && cd ../api/ && sudo npm install && cd ../frontend/"
 4. Now start the App using - "sudo npm start"
 5. Browse to "http://localhost:3000"
 6 Players are required to participate in the Game.
 (And a Quiz Host ofc :P)

+Default login for Admin is -> Username - 'qlimaxz', Password - 'skip2020'.
+(Dont try it on my other accounts, You will be wasting your time XD)

 Enjoy :)